-Pursuant to our prior certificate of incorporation and amended and restated voting agreement, our current directors were elected as follows:
+Pursuant to our current certificate of incorporation and amended and restated voting agreement, our current directors were elected as follows:

-- Mr. Levchin was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. Liew was elected by the stockholders and designated by entities affiliated with Lightspeed Venture Partners - Mr. Philips was elected by the stockholders and designated by entities affiliated with Spark Capital. - Ms. Quarles was elected by the stockholders and designated by the parties to our amended and restated voting agreement (excluding the holders of the Series E redeemable convertible preferred stock) as one of the independent director designees. - Mr. Rabois was elected by the stockholders and designated by entities affiliated with Khosla Ventures - Ms. Ming was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. White was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Ms. Reses was elected by the stockholders and designated by entities affiliated with Founders Fund.
+- Mr. Levchin was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. Liew was elected by the stockholders and designated by entities affiliated with Lightspeed Venture Partners. - Mr. Philips was elected by the stockholders and designated by entities affiliated with Spark Capital. - Ms. Quarles was elected by the stockholders and designated by the parties to our amended and restated voting agreement (excluding the holders of the Series E redeemable convertible preferred stock) as one of the independent director designees. - Mr. Rabois was elected by the stockholders and designated by entities affiliated with Khosla Ventures. - Ms. Ming was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. White was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - · Ms. Reses was elected by the stockholders and designated by entities affiliated with Founders Fund.

-Our amended and restated voting agreement will terminate and the provisions of our prior certificate of incorporation by which our directors were elected was amended and restated in connection with this offering.
+Our amended and restated voting agreement will terminate and the provisions of our current certificate of incorporation by which our directors were elected will be amended and restated in connection with this offering.
 Each of our current directors will continue to serve as a director until the election and qualification of his or her successor, or until his or her earlier death, resignation, or removal.
-After this offering, the number of directors may be fixed by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws that became effective immediately following the effectiveness of the registration statement of which this prospectus forms a part.
+After this offering, the number of directors may be fixed by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering.

-Our amended and restated certificate of incorporation provides that our board of directors will be divided into three classes with staggered three-year terms.
+Our amended and restated certificate of incorporation will provide that, immediately upon the completion of this offering, our board of directors will be divided into three classes with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 Our current directors will be divided among the three classes as follows: